rhburt/escapepod/README.md

 1. Create `levels/levelNN/` with `Dockerfile`, `entrypoint.sh`, `run.sh`, and `motd`
 2. Update the loop bounds in `01-users.sh`, `02-docker.sh`, and `05-build-levels.sh` from `seq 1 5` to `seq 1 NN`
 3. Rebuild with Packer

 ---

-## Rules

-- Don't brute force passwords
-- Don't read flags you haven't earned
-- Reboot the VM if something breaks — it's designed to be disposable
-- The MOTD is your only hint

----